raba1der/StarRupture-Save-Manager/README.md

 ## Disclaimer

-**Always backup your save files before using this tool.** While the tool preserves your original save file, unexpected issues may occur.
+**Always backup your save files before using this tool.** While the application creates automatic backups, unexpected issues may occur.
 Use at your own risk.

 ## Credits